aiidalab/aiidalab-qe/docs/source/howto/xas.rst

 Step 4: Check the status
 ************************

-While the calculation is running, you can monitor its status as shown in the :ref:`basic tutorial <basic_status>`.
+While the calculation is running, you can monitor its status as shown in the :ref:`basic tutorial <basic:results>`.
 You can view the results once the calculation is finished.

 Step 5: Spectrum view and post-processing